 In 2020, the Council agreed to the option to extend for another five years an operating lease with the FDIC to secure office and classroom space and in February 2021 the agreement was officially executed.
 In 2018, the Council entered into operating leases for copier equipment.
-These leases have remaining terms of 2 to 4 years.
-Adoption of Topic 842 resulted in the recording of ROU assets and corresponding lease liabilities of \$1,470,363 and \$1,489,842, respectively as of December 31, 2021.
-The adoption of Topic 842 did not materially impact the Council's net earnings and had no impact on its cash flows.
 The Council's current lease arrangements expire through 2025.

-The Council's lease population does not include any residual value guarantees, and therefore none were considered in the calculation of the ROU and lease liability balances.
+The Council's lease population does not include any residual value guarantees, and therefore none were considered in the calculation of the right-of-use (ROU) asset and lease liability balances.
 The Council has leases that contain variable payments, most commonly in the form of common area maintenance charges, which are based on actual costs incurred.
 These variable payments were excluded from the calculation of the ROU asset and lease liability balances since they are not fixed or in-substance fixed payments.